Pinch valve: Operating principle

-Pinch valves employ an elastic tubing (sleeve/hose) and a device that directly contacts the tubing (body).
-Forcing the tubing together will create a seal that is equivalent to the tubing's permeability.
+A pinch valve is a type of valve which employs an elastic tubing (sleeve/hose) and a device that directly contacts the tubing (body).
+Forcing the tubing together creates a seal that is equivalent to the tubing's permeability.

 Air-operated pinch valves consist of an elasticised reinforced rubber hose, a type of housing, and two socket end covers (or flanges).
 In air-operated pinch valves, the rubber hoses are usually press-fitted and centered into the housing ends by the socket covers.
 There is no additional actuator, the valve closes as soon as there is a pressurized air supply into the body.
 When the air supply becomes interrupted and the volume of air exhausts, the elastic rubber hose starts to open due to the force of the process flow.

-Fields of application
+Applications

-Pinch valves are typically used in applications where the media needs to be completely isolated from any internal valve parts.
-The sleeve will contain the flow media and isolate it from the environment hence reducing contamination.
+Pinch valves are typically used in applications where the flowing media needs to be completely isolated from any internal valve parts.
+The sleeve will contain the flow media and isolate it from the environment, hence reducing contamination.
 They are commonly applied to medical instruments, clinical or chemical analyzers, and a wide range of laboratory equipment.

-Pinch valves are also used for slurries or processes with entrained solids, because the flexible rubber sleeve closes droptight around solids.
-This avoids entrapment by the seat or in crevices, which would happen if using globe, diaphragm, butterfly, gate or ball valves.

-Major industries that use pinch valves are: